 The director is alive to his friend's vanity and the ironies attendant on his "total immersion in the heart of Africa."
 Required by a waitress at a beachside cafe to order a meal.
-Gabriel is outraged to be mistaken for a mere tourist.
+Gabriel is outraged to be mistaken for a mere tourist film irresistible exuberance and heart.

-But his appetite for the freedom and friendship of the road gives this film irresistible exuberance and heart.
 There's mystery too: he's so impatient to knock off the achievements he's set himself, it's as if he knows his time is limited.
-It's that very impatience - a refusal to observe the basic rules of mountain safety - which brings his brief and brilliant life to an end and sets this wonderfully enlivening film in motion.
+It's that very impatience - a refusal to observe the basic rules of mountain safety - which brings his brief and brilliant life to an end and sets this wonderfully enlivening film in motion for architecture; he takes a pleasure comparable to Casey's in sharp lines,